WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Experiments

 \textbf{Comparison to MEGA} \ The MEGA structure \citep{ma2022mega} uses an exponential moving average (EMA) in gated attention to model local patterns.
 However, applying EMA directly to AR weights weakens the model’s ability to capture long-term and stable seasonal patterns, making it less effective than ARMA at decoupling long-term and short-term effects.
 Table \ref{tab:mega_comparison} shows that the performance of using MEGA as the attention mechanism is similar to using gated linear attention without the MA term.
 It provides less improvement compared to gated linear attention with ARMA.

-\textbf{Visualization analysis} \ Fig. \ref{fig:vis_test_loss} shows test loss curves for different AR/ARMA attention mechanisms on the Weather and ETTm1 datasets, with ARMA consistently outperforming AR in both convergence speed and final loss.
+\textbf{Visualization analysis} \ Fig. \ref{fig:vis_test_loss} shows test loss curves for different Pure AR/WAVE attention mechanisms on the Weather and ETTm1 datasets, with WAVE consistently outperforming AR in both convergence speed and final loss.
 Fig. \ref{fig:vis_real_weights} visualizes attention input sequence, AR weights, \( \mathbf{B} \), and \( \mathbf{\Theta} \) matrices of a test datapoint on Weather, showing how MA weights decouple local patterns, allowing AR weights to focus on cyclic and long-term patterns.
 Additional visualizations in Figs. \ref{fig:vis_real_weights_additional_1}–\ref{fig:vis_real_weights_additional_4} reinforce that there are important long-term stable seasonal patterns for AR weights to capture that should not be disrupted by applying forget gates or EMA.
 This explains why gated linear attention underperforms linear attention in our experiments.

-\textbf{Computational cost} \ Table \ref{tab:computationalcostresult} compares the computational cost of AR/ARMA Transformers with baselines on the ETTm1 dataset.
-Our tokenization method reduces the token size \( N \), keeping AR/ARMA models' computational cost comparable to the baselines.
-Additionally, parameter sharing ensures the MA term doesn't increase the number of parameters, and the extra FLOPs from using ARMA are not significant.
+\textbf{Computational cost} \ Table \ref{tab:computationalcostresult} compares the computational cost of pure AR/WAVE Transformers with baselines on the ETTm1 dataset.
+Our tokenization method reduces the token size \( N \), keeping pure AR/WAVE models' computational cost comparable to the baselines.
+Additionally, parameter sharing ensures the MA term doesn't increase the number of parameters, and the extra FLOPs from using WAVE are not significant.